marcelocorreia/gobuilder/README.md

 ###GO builds

-Turtle generates packages tarball packages using the definitions in turtle.json
+Turtle generates tarball packages using the definitions in [turtle.json](#full-turtle-file)

 It creates one package per definition in [Turtle File](#full-turtle-file), using a name convention similar to Maven style.